-In addition, we have been seeking the way to detect not only presence and absence, but also quantity of GLRaV-3 RNA.
+In addition, we have been seeking the way to detect not only presence and absence, but also quantity of grapevine red blotch DNA and GLRaV-3 RNA.
 It will help us to understand when these viruses will be more prominent within a vine.
 This information can help us determine the best timing for insecticide application.